KonradBreipohl/TestProject/ac_tools.rst

 It then uses an aggressive racing mechanism to efficiently compare configurations and iteratively refine the model, directing the search towards regions of the space where better configurations are likely to be found.
 In the autoconfiguration Smac can also make use of instance features to improve the predictions.

-For more details on SMAC refer to `this page <https://automl.github.io/SMAC3/main/>`_.
+For more details on SMAC refer to `the SMAC3 GitHub <https://automl.github.io/SMAC3/main/>`_.

 .. automodule:: up_ac.Smac_configurator
     :members: